 Pit Crew Training is offered 2 or 3 times per year.
 Each session is 7 weeks long for 2 hours per class.

 Want to know more about this program?
 Click on the button to the right or the link to read the Frequently Asked Questions about the Pit Crew.

-- Proof of CGC.
+- Provide proof of CGC.

 - Payment of the Pit Crew Training Deposit – We require a $150 deposit.
 The deposit will be returned if you volunteer 15 times within one year of graduation.
 Pay Pit Crew training deposit online here!

 Please scan these materials and email to firstname.lastname@example.org or mail them to Love-A-Bull at P.O.
 Box 18792 Austin, TX 78760.

 - Pit Crew Therapy training (Spring 2014 session) is now OPEN for enrollment

 - Location: Zoom Room (NORTH) » 7739 Northcross Dr. Austin, TX 78757